Shumy52/motion-prediction-PRS/README.md

 Only the position sequences are used — the project does not process video directly.

-Do make sure you download it from [keggle ](https://www.kaggle.com/datasets/aryashah2k/stanford-drone-dataset), the original one from Stanford has 70 fucking gigabytes.
+Do make sure you download it from [keggle ](https://www.kaggle.com/datasets/aryashah2k/stanford-drone-dataset), the original one from Stanford has 70 gigabytes.
 This one is supposed to be compressed, no significant data loss, at 1.5 GB.

 ### Meaning of each of the columns in the annotations

 Example:

 ```text
 2 1 872 33 915 6659 1 0 1 "Pedestrian"
 2 1 872 33 915 6660 1 0 1 "Pedestrian"